-Physically they look beautiful, perhaps Zach’s most intricated builds to date and from the feedback they certainly seemed comfortable despite their generally large circumaural design.
-Maybe in due course, I will get another chance to try them out at Shanghai later in the year but for now here is a link to Mikes review of the Auteur and Eikon for more information and sound impressions.
+Physically they look beautiful, perhaps Zach’s most intricated builds to date, and from the feedback, they certainly seemed comfortable despite their generally large circumaural design.
+Maybe in due course, I will get another chance to try them out in Shanghai later in the year but for now, here is a link to Mike’s review of the Auteur and Eikon for more information and sound impressions.

 Japanese headphone specialist KuraDa was set up right beside MrSpeakers and it was the KD-P1 I wanted to try the most.
 I do not know a huge amount about their background but the design of the KD-P1 did catch my eye a while back so I went straight for this to test out.

-I have something similar to this but not at the same level with the odd shaped Sony PFR-V1 and it is a whole new listening experience from regular cans.
+I have something similar to this but not at the same level as the odd-shaped Sony PFR-V1 and it is a whole new listening experience from regular cans.
 You do, however, need a very quiet listening room and I did not get that at CanJam naturally.

 This is a brand I have heard a lot about and read some reviews also but until CanJam had not personally heard myself.
 None other than Martin Roberts, the Managing Director of Sonoma was managing the booth which meant I got quite a detailed explanation of the M1 system.

 And it is a system, by the way, priced around $5000.
 But with that price, you do get an amp, headphones, and DAC.
 You do need the DAC/Energizer unit to power and send a signal to the M1 headphones and you cannot use either in combination with any other electrostatic systems due primarily to the whopping 1350 dc volt bias output and proprietary headphone connector.